a-dornez/basic-java-dio/bank-account/README.md

 <br/>

-**Third**, I had input problems using a sole string to alocate user's full name, said problem was caused by a white space between first and last name.
-As a *temporary* solution, I separated the original userName variable in two variables firstName and lastName.
+**Third**, I had input problems using a sole string to alocate user's full name, said problem was caused by a white space between first and last name. **SOLVED!** (Previous state: As a *temporary* solution, I separated the original userName variable in two variables firstName and lastName).

+Someone had the same issue years ago, [**this thread**](https://stackoverflow.com/questions/44042979/scanner-nextline-not-reading-first-name-and-last-name) had an solution. (same link added to 'useful links' table)